 How should I store my capsules and for how long?

 It is recommnended to store your capsules in a cool, dark area, such as a cabinet.
 It is not recommended to store on a windowsill, in direct sunlight or in fridge due to high levels of moisture which can introduce bacterial growth.
 Capsules are safe for consuming until 2 years post encapsulation.
-6 months after birth, it is recommended to store in ziploc bag in freezer.
+6 weeks after birth, it is recommended to store in ziploc bag in freezer.
+I write the 6 week date on your capsule jar for convenience.

 Is there any time I should NOT take my capsules?